Nolan1324/cryptopals-solves/sets/1/2/README.md

 Combining this with the other properties, this means that XORing by the same value $a$ twice is equivalent to never XORing at all.
 This holds true even if we XOR by other values in the middle, thanks to associativity and commutativity.
 For instance, $x \oplus (y \oplus a) \oplus (z \oplus a) = x \oplus y \oplus z$.

-We see in later challenges that this allows us to view XOR as a "self-inverting" operator; if we XOR something by `a`, we can undo/invert this operation by simplying XORing it by `a` again.
+We see in later challenges that this allows us to view XOR as a "self-inverting" operator; if we XOR something by `a`, we can undo/invert this operation by simply XORing it by `a` again.

 ## Implementation